 They also do a nightly Christmas dinner.
 This sells out long before the season starts.

-Adult Pricing: Free
+Adult Pricing and Parking: Free

 Address: 4330 Westmont Dr, Charlotte, NC 28217